Tteokbokki

 1. Mix the 4-3-2·2·2 sauce.
 Whisk it together in a small bowl.
 Set aside.

 3. Add water + aromatics.
-Pour in water (or broth — slightly more than plain water, since the rice cakes drink it up).
+Pour in water.
 Add 1 tbsp sugar, ⅓ tbsp salt, 1 tbsp minced garlic.
+(Sugar and salt are optional)

 4. Heat gently — 1 minute to let the aromatics open up.

 7. Wait at least 4 minutes — low heat.
-Don't peek too early.
 The color deepens to a rich amber-red.
 That's the cue.

 8. Plate and serve immediately.
 A boiled egg cut in half on top is the classic move.